Planning for e-commerce

 Guide

 There are several different ways you might use e-commerce in your business.
+Many businesses use e-commerce for the direct selling of goods or services online.

 Direct sales

-If you plan to sell online, you may need to rethink many of your business activities.
-You will fundamentally change the way in which you interact with your customers - for example, if customers place orders online instead of talking to a salesperson.
-You will also need to work out how every aspect of a transaction is handled - including order confirmation, invoicing and payment, and deliveries and returns.
+For example, they will place orders online instead of talking to a salesperson.
+You will also need to work out how every part of a transaction is handled.
+This includes order confirmation, invoicing, payment, and deliveries and returns.
 See fulfilling online orders

 Pre-sales

 You can use your website for pre-sales activities and generate sales leads.
 At its most basic this can mean having an online version of your promotional materials on your site.
 Other options include email campaigns, search marketing or online advertising to attract visitors to your website.
+Effective pre-sales strategies can significantly boost your customer base and potential revenue.

 Post-sales support